Exhibits & Events

 I have been invited to provide an inspirational lecture to CODA members on a subject that is near and dear to my heart.

 "It is not always necessary to travel in order to see and capture amazing images of wildlife.
-Learn how local photography can be just as rewarding; teach us about the natural environment; open our eyes to conservation issues and make a difference!"
+Learn how local photography can be just as rewarding; open our eyes to conservation issues and make a difference!"

 I am very happy to showcase a selection of my favorite coastal bird images at the Santa Cruz Museum of Natural History.
 This will be part of their "Summer Art Series" where local artists inspired by the natural world of the area to display their work.